xtone/ui-scan-android-sdk/README.md

 - Make sure to tap the button on the dialog after all screen drawing is complete.
 - Do not run the library at the same time.
 - Specify appropriate argument values for each method.
-- Run the library on the appropriate appropriate file location.
+- Write in the appropriate file location to run the library in the state of the UI of the screen you want to take a screenshot of.
 - Call the method of the library corresponding to the corresponding View or Composable.